khoaisohd/saifon/docs/advanced/asset-management.md

 Problem

 ```
-We have different dynamic routes for `hotel-search-form` and `hotel-search-form-check-in`
+We have `hotel-search-form` and `hotel-search-form-check-in` dynamic routes

-Inside `hotel-search-form`, how do we navigate to `check-in` in without loading
+So, from `hotel-search-form`, how do we open `check-in` without loading
 `containers/HotelSearchForm/CheckInPicker` resource?
 ```